Fundraising challenges you can do at home.

 — Stay local and use open spaces near to your home where possible —

-— Keep at least 2 metres apart from anyone outside your household at all times —
+— Keep at least one metre apart from anyone outside your household at all times, ideally two! —

 — If you have a garden, make use of the space for exercise and fresh air —